caizhitan/Bus_Retrival_API/README.md

 1. Distance from origin for each Bus Stop.
 2. Distance between each Bus Stop Pairs.

-(The code **DOES NOT contain the authorisation key** please head to [https://datamall.lta.gov.sg/content/datamall/en.html](url) to request your personal authorisation key.)
+(The code **DOES NOT contain the authorisation key** please head to [LTA DataMall](https://datamall.lta.gov.sg/content/datamall/en.html) to request your personal authorisation key.)